Competition and regulation in the digital economy

 The proposed research aims at breaking new ground on four related fronts:

-1. Ecosystem Competition: Competition in the digital economy is increasingly between ecosystems involving multiple products and, often, multiple actors.
+1. Competition in the digital economy is increasingly between ecosystems involving multiple products and, often, multiple actors.

-2. Consumer Attention: Platforms compete for consumer attention, raising questions about consumer behaviour and platforms’ ability to influence it.
+2. Platforms compete for consumer attention, raising questions about consumer behavior and platforms’ ability to influence it.

-3. Vertical Competition and Cooperation: The digital revolution has drastically affected the way firms compete and cooperate along the vertical chains of production and distribution.
+3. The digital revolution has drastically affected the way firms compete and cooperate along the vertical chains of production and distribution.

-4. Data and Competition: The role of data raises questions not only about the interplay between business strategy and consumer privacy, but also about how the quest for data can shape entry and competition in product markets.
+4. The role of data raises questions not only about the interplay between business strategy and consumer privacy but also about how the quest for data can shape entry and competition in product markets.

 Proposed Avenues for Research